 Never mind that low interest rates aren’t permanent, as the Bank of Canada has warned before.
 And never mind that former TD Bank CEO Ed Clark effectively called on the government to stop the banks from hurting themselves and further exacerbating an addiction to lending.

 Canadian families carry at least two voters, on average, and no matter how much sleep they lose over bills they can’t pay, they’ll always be prudent in the eyes of the people who need their votes.
-Everybody citizen of voting age is responsible, trustworthy, and downright brilliant when an election is on.
+Every citizen of voting age is responsible, trustworthy, and downright brilliant when an election is on.